Rel1cx/eslint-react/packages/plugins/eslint-plugin-debug/src/rules/react-hooks.md

 ## What it does

-Reports all react hooks.
+Reports all React Hooks.
 Useful for debugging.

 > **Warning**
 > This rule should only be used for debugging purposes.